sam-randall/samrandall.github.io/README.md

 ### ML / Software Integration

-I can custom-build iOS applications with complex hardware and sensor requirements.
+I custom-build iOS applications with complex hardware and sensor requirements.

-I can train ML models and embed them on edge applications (e.g iOS)
+I train ML models and embed them on edge applications (e.g iOS).

 Work Example: See the iPad App I built for Athena Security in action.